Summary of States' Death Penalty Statutes - From Bureau of Justice Statistics

 Montana - Capital murder with 1 of 9 aggravating circumstances (Mont.
 Code Ann. § 46-18-303); aggravated kidnapping; felony murder; aggravated sexual intercourse without consent (Mont.
 Code Ann. § 45-5-503).

-Nebraska - First-degree murder with a finding of at least 1 statutorily-defined aggravating circumstance.
+Nebraska - [Abolished the death penalty in 2015]; formerly, First-degree murder with a finding of at least 1 statutorily-defined aggravating circumstance.

 Nevada - First-degree murder with at least 1 of 15 aggravating circumstances (NRS 200.030, 200.033, 200.035).